TIY-Durham/2015-FALL-FEE/18--Night-of-the-Living-Chessboard/README.md

 ### Journal Week 4

-You know the drill: reflective entry draft, tutorial entry draft, 2x :+1: for each.
+You know the drill: reflective entry done, tutorial entry draft for Monday, 2x :+1: for each.
 You've got this.

 ### Reading APIs